UpstageAI/evalverse/README.md

 - **LLM evaluation report**: Obtain comprehensive, no-code reports from Evalverse.
 Request with a simple command -`Report!`-, select the model and evaluation criteria, and receive detailed reports with scores, rankings, and visuals, all generated from the stored score database.

-If you want to know more about Dataverse, please checkout our [docs](https://evalverse.gitbook.io/evalverse-docs). </br>
+If you want to know more about Evalverse, please checkout our [docs](https://evalverse.gitbook.io/evalverse-docs). </br>
 By clicking below image, it'll take you to a short intro video!
 [![Brief Introduction](./assets/intro-evalverse.png)](https://www.youtube.com/watch?v=-VviAutjpgM)
 </br>